- How is Profile Switching useful?

 By setting up multiple profiles for one target app, you can control multiple functions with each module.
 Use the stages of your workflow to guide your profile creation – a Photographer may make four Lightroom profiles for Culling, Quick Development, Fine Tuning, and Localized Adjustments, for example.

 Profile switching allows you to effectively have 15 different functions for each module.
-See here for an example using multiple Lightroom CC profiles or see below for an example video from RC:
+See below for an example video from RC:

 How do I set up a Profile Switching module?